Dún Laoghaire Baths – Bathing Water Classification FAQs

 Is swimming banned at Dún Laoghaire Baths?

 No. There is no ban on swimming.
-The Dún Laoghaire Baths remain open.
+Dún Laoghaire Baths remains open.
 There may be an advisory notice in place, but this is to inform swimmers, not to prohibit swimming.
+The purpose of an advisory notice is to help people make an informed decision by providing clear and timely information about water quality or potential risks.

 Why is classification made over a single season?